uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 Identity resolvers MUST include information to indicate when a link target is encrypted.
 Resolvers MUST also provide information about how to POST update events, where appropriate.

 * When a link target is encrypted, the `encryptionMethod` custom property MUST be included with a value drawn from the [UNTP encryption method code list](https://test.uncefact.org/vocabulary/untp/core/0/encryptionMethodCode).
-* When a link target is encrypted, the `accessRole` custom property MUST be included.
-The allowed values are an array of URIs that will be used to match against `registrationScopeList` in digital identity anchor credentials.
-* To indicate that access is allowed by any party that holds a secret key, the accessRole `untp:accessRole#Anonymous` MUST be included.
-* To indicate that the link target is an update service, the `method":"POST"` property is required, together with the `accessRole` needed for the update to be accepted.
+* To indicate that the link target is an update service, the `method":"POST"` property is required.

 For example